 - Potential for personality conflicts if they’re actively involved in your business

-2. Venture Capitalists
+Venture Capitalists

-When your business demonstrates strong traction and requires substantial capital to scale, a venture capitalist becomes a viable option.
-Understanding the differences between angel investors vs venture capitalists can help you approach the right startup investment sources.
+When your business shows strong traction and requires substantial capital to scale, a venture capitalist becomes a viable option.

 Characteristics: